finlab-uncdf/finlab-uncdf.github.io/README.md

 ## How to re-generate website
 Download the file using the 'Download' and open the file on your computer

-Download CSV from the UNCDF Backend Google sheet

-rename file to 'uncdf.csv'

-drag and drop file into the folder named 'python', replace earlier file

-If you have a Mac, open Terminal and type in the word 'python' followed by a single space
+If you have a Mac, open Terminal and type in the word 'python3' followed by a single space

 Then, drag and drop the file 'value.py' into the Terminal window.
 Then press 'Enter'